Select Page

 Imagine this: You’re meeting with Erin, an up-and-coming startup CEO whom you haven’t talked with in six months.
-You walk into the room, shake hands, and the first thing she says is, “Hey, last we talked you mentioned that your grandmother wasn’t doing so well.
+You walk into the room, shake hands, and the first thing she says is, “Hey, last time we talked, you mentioned that your grandmother wasn’t doing so well.
 How is she now?”

-Now, fast-forward a couple weeks.
+Now, fast-forward a couple of weeks.
 You meet a venture capitalist actively looking to expand their portfolio.
-You might have a network of 500 startup CEOs you could recommend, but who’s the first person that’s probably going to come to mind?
+You might have a network of 500 startup CEOs you could recommend, but who’s the first person that will probably come to mind?

 The effect could be huge.
-We’re going to talk about how you can do just that by leveraging the power of one simple concept: The Meeting Debrief.
+We’re going to talk about how you can do just that by leveraging the power of one simple concept: Meeting Debriefs.

 The Secret to Supernatural Memory

-In the example above, Erin made such an impact because she remembered something that was important to you; something completely unrelated to her agenda.
+In our previous example, Erin made such an impact because she remembered something important to you, something completely unrelated to her agenda.

-So if you want to strengthen your relationships, that’s where it starts: You have to remember information that’s important to other people, rather than just information that’s important to you.
+So if you want to strengthen your relationships, that’s where it starts: You have to remember information important to other people rather than just information important to you.

-And you probably uncover information like this in almost every meeting you have.
-The problem is, most of it isn’t immediately relevant and winds up forgotten.
+You’ll likely uncover information like this in almost every meeting you have.
+The problem is most of it isn’t immediately relevant and winds up forgotten.
 For example, let’s say you just walked out of a meeting with John and learned the following information:

 • He has two daughters: Mary, age 3, and Catherine, age 5.